Hunter's passion for reading led them to develop an amazing talent for writing stories

 Child holding a drawing with a display of cards in the background

-Hunter enjoys reading, swimming and playing Dungeons and Dragons with his school friends.
+Hunter enjoys reading, swimming and playing Dungeons and Dragons with their school friends.

-You can usually find him climbing a tree, creating interesting machines with Lego or drawing up his next D&D strategy.
+You can usually find them climbing a tree, creating interesting machines with Lego or drawing up their next D&D strategy.